trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/nft-taquito/index.md

 In this case, the contract uses the CameLIGO `bigmap` type for these tables.

-This contract's storage includes other variables, including the list of operators and the next token ID.
+This contract's storage includes other properties, including the list of operators and the next token ID.

 When you originate (deploy) the contract to Tezos, you must set the initial state of its storage.
 For this contract, the initial storage state is in the comment at the end of the file.